Lovelace1204/Code_HoTro_HocTap/README.md

 +	- Data flows now are easier to manage, process for display
 + 20/7/2024 : minor update 1.3.1
 + - BaoCao_HocTap_Data.txt now has a fixed folder path, needs to be created manually to store data
-+ - filePath is defined in the source code ( you can change it to store data everywhere you want in your PC, which means you can change the system path to open it from cmd because data now have a fixed path )
++ - filePath is declared in the source code <as const string> ( you can change it to store data everywhere you want in your PC, which means you can change the system path to open it from cmd because data now have a fixed path )
 +